austinBernard/Smart-Home-Security-System/README.md

 	• Door sensor magnets: to tell if door is closed or has been opened.

-	~~• Light/motion sensor: When motion is detected, camera and light come on (Light comes on regardless of night or day, but helps when ever it's night to be able to see faces better.
-Camera stays on for 10 seconds, but resets every time new motion is detected.~~

 	• Speaker: for text to speech